Black, apricot, brown, cream, silver, blue, red, some with white markings

 Male vs Female

-While males may be a bit bigger and rambunctious than females, the truth is that both genders carry the same traits as their parents and ancestors.
+While male Irish Doodles may be a bit bigger and more rambunctious than females, the truth is that both genders carry the same traits as their parents and ancestors.
 Some of these traits are built into their DNA, while others are learned or adopted through lineage.
 Every Irish Doodle is different whether male or female.

 Of course, prospective names could come into play when deciding whether to adopt a male or female Irish Doodle.
 No matter what gender is adopted, owners should always consider spaying or neutering their Irish Doodles to prevent aggressive behavior as they age.